-On December 3, 2017, 123,600 shares vested pursuant to the December 2013 grant, resulting in the issuance of 25,340 shares of common stock and a cash payment of \$0.6 million.
-The November 2016 grant includes a return on invested capital (ROIC) metric which, if achieved, could enhance the number of shares that are ultimately issued but cannot exceed the maximum (200%).
+On December 3, 2018 and January 25, 2019, 139,164 shares vested pursuant to the December 2013 grant and a total of 4,300 shares vested pursuant to the January 2016 grant, however, performance conditions resulted in no share issuances or cash payments for either of these awards.
+The November 2016 and December 2017 grants include a return on invested capital (ROIC) metric which, if achieved, could enhance the number of shares that are ultimately issued but cannot exceed the maximum (200%).
 Due to the uncertainty with regard to achieving this metric, no value has been assigned.
-In the event and at such time the metric is deemed achievable, compensation expense will begin to be recognized through the remaining vesting period.
-For the year ended October 31, 2018, we recorded a decrease in compensation expense of \$0.9 million, which reflects a decrease in the number of shares expected to vest in December 2018 associated with the December 2, 2015 performance share grant.
-For the years ended
+In the event and at such time as the metric is deemed achievable, compensation expense will begin to be recognized through the remaining vesting period.
+For the years ended October 31, 2019 and 2017, we recorded \$1.1 million and \$3.0 million, respectively, of compensation expense related to performance share awards.
+For the year ended October 31, 2018, we recorded a decrease in compensation expense of \$0.9 million, which reflected a decrease in the number of shares expected to vest in November 2019 associated with the November 30, 2016 performance share grant.